 To account for visual and contextual effects, as well as possible construction-related structural damage, the primary APE for architectural resources is defined as the WTC Site, the Southern Site, and the adjacent area within approximately two to three blocks of these sites.
-Thus, the primary APE is generally bounded by Murray and Spruce Streets to the north, Joseph P. Ward Street and Exchange Place to the south, the Battery Park City (BPC) property line to the west, and Nassau and Broad Streets to the east (see Figure 5-1).
+Site 26 was excluded from the APE because its potential use with the Proposed Action would be a below-grade parking garage and because it is located in BPC, which is entirely composed of recent construction.
+Thus, the primary APE is generally bounded by Murray and Spruce Streets to the north, Joseph P. Ward Street and Exchange Place to the south, the BPC property line to the west, and Nassau and Broad Streets to the east (see Figure 5-1).
 The primary APE was divided into three subareas established on geographic boundaries as well as common neighborhood characteristics: (1) North of WTC, (2) Broadway Corridor, and (3) Greenwich South Corridor.